dieterich-lab/JACUSA2/README.md

         * Use "-filterNH" and "-filterNM" instead of "--filterNH" and "--filterNM"
         * Library type option has changed: JACUSA1: "-P Lib1,Lib2", JACUSA2: "-P1 Lib1 -P2 Lib2"
     * New methods and options
-        * Added "rt-arrest" method - Reverse Transcription Arrest - 2 conditions
+        * Added *rt-arrest* method - Reverse Transcription Arrest - 2 conditions
-        * Added "lrt-arrest" method - Linkage arrest to base substitution - 2 conditions
+        * Added *lrt-arrest* method - Linkage arrest to base substitution - 2 conditions
         * Added "-B <BASE-SUB>" option that to partition reads based on base substitution
         * Added "-I" or "-D" options to add insertion or deletion counts
     * Artefact filter